 Are sharks scary?
 Are sharks helpful?
 Are all sharks big?
-During this program we will be diving into to take a closer look at sharks and learn all about their role in their environment.
-Children will get the chance to touch jaws from real sharks, learn what sharks feel like, and learn how their senses compare to a sharks.
+During this program, we will be diving into to take a closer look at sharks and learn all about their role in their environment.
+Children will get the chance to touch the jaws of a real shark, learn what sharks feel like, and learn how their senses compare to a sharks'.